emilybache/DiscountApplier-TestDesign-Kata/README.md

 Exercise Instructions
 ---------------------

 The code in DiscountApplier contains bugs, marked with comments.
 Write tests that fail because of these bugs.

+There is a video about this exercise [The Undercover Agent in Unit Testing: Spy Test Doubles](https://youtu.be/OuRtBe07T9A)

 Acknowledgements
 ----------------